HanOostdijk/matlab_mongodb/README.md

 * mm_example_2.m : lists the collections and number of documents in the collections with the databases they belong to
 * mm_example_3.m : gives examples of queries in which certain documents and/or fields in documents are selected
 * mm_example_4.m : example of handling the results a query
+* mm_example_5.m : example of an aggregation pipeline

 Utility functions used:
 * mm_cursor_showcontents.m : shows the documents that a cursor points to